RedisLabs/raft/docs/Using.md

 You can add or remove a node by submitting configuration change entries.
 Once the entry is applied, you can submit another configuration change entry.
 Only one configuration change is allowed at a time.

 #### Adding a node
 Adding a node is a two-step operation.
 In the first step, you wait until the new node catches up with the leader.
-A node with a slow connection can never catch up with the leader.
-In this case, adding the node without waiting to obtain enough logs can cause unavailability.
+A node with a slow connection may not catch up with the leader.
+In this case, adding the node without waiting to obtain enough logs would cause unavailability.
+To prevent that, adding a node is a two-step operation.

 e.g.
 A single node cluster adds a new node directly.
 The majority in the cluster becomes two.
 To commit an entry, we need to replicate it to both nodes, but we cannot replicate a new entry until the new node gets all the existing entries.
 So, the cluster cannot commit an entry until the new node catches up.